Yggras/dnd-builder/.opencode/Artifacts/Step-26a-Class-Cards-and-Class-Detail-Sheets-Implementation-Plan.md

 Footer actions:
 - unselected class: primary `Choose this class`, secondary `Open in Compendium`
-- selected class: selected-state actions such as `Change Class`, `Remove`, or `Close` as appropriate
+- selected class: selected-state actions such as `Remove` or `Close` as appropriate

 Do not add a beginner-explanation section in this pass.